laserriot/ice-tracker/README.md

 -
 default: USDT,BTC

-Ignores single BTC/USDT single coin portfolios by default ("default" portfolios).
+Ignores only BTC or only USDT single coin portfolios by default ("default" portfolios).

 (optional) IgnoredAccounts
 -
 default: none

 format: comma separated list of ids

-If you don't want to track certain portfolios you can provide ids to disable them from notifications (the id is in the notification e-mail)
+If you don't want to track certain portfolios you can provide the list of ids to disable them from notifications (the id is in the notification e-mail)

 (optional) PortfolioTargetBalanceOverride
 -